Rotorsoft/eventually-monorepo/libs/eventually/README.md

 - **Transparent Model-To-Implementation Process** - Focus on transferring business models to code with minimal technical load.
 A “convention over configuration” philosophy removes tedious decision making from the process.

-- **Ability to Swap Platform Services** - Abstractions before frameworks, protocols, or any other platform services.
+- **Ability to Swap Platform Services** - Following the hexagonal architecture based on ports and adapters.

 ## Building your first Reactive Micro-Service

-> The anatomy of a micro-service should reflect the business model
+> The anatomy of a micro-service as a reflection of the business model

 From a technical perspective, reactive microservices encapsulate a small number of protocol-agnostic message handlers in charge of solving specific business problems.
 These handlers are grouped together logically according to a domain model, and can be optionally streamable and reducible to some kind of pesistent state.
 The table below presents all available options and their proper mapping to DDD: